amazon-archives/k8s-cloudwatch-adapter/README.md

 Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) (HPA) with
 metrics from AWS CloudWatch.

-**This project is currently in Alpha status, use at your own risk.**

 ## Prerequsites
 This adapter requires the following permissions to access metric data from Amazon CloudWatch.
 - cloudwatch:GetMetricData